l0r3zz/sloblackswan/content/grey_swan_section/grey_swan_section.md

 This action plan breaks down what you can do in week one, month one, and quarter one.
 It's designed to be practical, not theoretical.
 Each action has a time estimate, participant list, and concrete deliverable.
 You can start with week one actions this Monday and have meaningful progress by Friday.

+This action plan is the opposite of a manifesto.
+It's a checklist with a timebox.

 ```python
 class GreySwanActionPlan:
     """